The question comes in many forms.

 Have a simple system in place to thank your current volunteers.
 That system could consist of:

-- Personal handwritten thank you notes like these to recognize individual contributions
+- Personal handwritten thank you notes to recognize individual contributions

 - An annual volunteer appreciation event